Kenflesh/SCE-Story-Card-Extension/README.md

-# Story Card Extension (SCE) for AI Dungeon
+# Story Card Extension (SCE 🃏) for AI Dungeon

-A simple script for AI Dungeon that fixes several major issues with Story Cards, which otherwise make the mechanic largely useless.
+SCE 🃏 - a simple script for AI Dungeon that fixes several major issues with Story Cards, which otherwise make the mechanic largely useless.

 ## Problems With the Original System